bilal-fazlani/commanddotnet/README.md

 ### Debug

-Sometimes you just need to debug into a process and configuring the debug arguments in VS is too many extra steps.
+Sometimes you just need to debug into a process and configuring the debug arguments in VS is too many steps.

-When you specify `[debug]`, the process id will output to the console and wait for you to attach your debugger.
+When you specify `[debug]`, the app will print the process id and wait for you to attach your debugger.

 ### Parse